 What are customs charges?

-When an item is received from outside of the EU, it is automatically inspected by Border Force on behalf of HMRC.
+When an item is received into the UK, either from the EU or Rest of World, it is automatically inspected by Border Force on behalf of HMRC.
 Border Force are the customs authority team who operate inside our International hub, and they examine postal packages arriving in the UK for prohibited or restricted goods.
 They also check the customs declaration to determine if customs duty, excise duty and import VAT is chargeable.

-Most goods posted to you from abroad from outside the EU via the postal system are liable to any or all of the following taxes: customs duty, excise duty, import VAT.
+Most goods posted to you from abroad from are liable to any or all of the following taxes: customs duty, excise duty, import VAT.
 All such items will be assessed by Border Force and may incur customs charges.
 These must be paid whether:

 Any packages marked gift over the value of £39 sterling are subject to import VAT at 20% on the value of the declared item only.

 Goods valued between £0 and £135 must have the VAT paid directly to the UK authorities, as if the seller is located in the UK themselves.
 Ensure you follow the latest government guidance.

 Goods valued over £135, or excise goods of any value, attract VAT & duties.
 These can be charged at the border and would also attract a customs clearance fee handling fee.

 It is the values on the CN22 or CN23 as completed by the sender that UK Border Force will use to assess any charges.
 Staff on the Customs Helpline or Border Force DO NOT have the ability to amend a declaration.
 If the sender has used an incorrect or over-declared the value the recipient will need to pay the charge directly to Parcelforce and then reclaim from Border Force using the BOR286 form.